near/bos-loader/README.md

 Serves a local directory of component files as a JSON payload properly formatted to be plugged into a BOS `redirectMap`.
 When paired with a viewer configured to call out to this loader, it enables local component development—especially when working on multiple components in parallel.

+Works best when paired with [FroVolod/near-social](https://github.com/FroVolod/near-social) for component syncing and CI/CD

 ## Requirements

 Currently, you must run a viewer instance yourself locally.
 See [Local Component Development](https://github.com/near/near-discovery#local-component-development)